 How Aquaponics Works

 The plants absorb these nitrates and other nutrients to help them grow, and in return, the plants clean the water.
-Other solid wastes are also filtered out of the water either by the grow beds or some other mechanical process.
-The fresh clean and oxygenated water is then recirculated to the fish tank where the cycle will begin again.
+Other solid wastes are also filtered out of the water either by the grow beds or some other mechanical processes.
+The fresh, clean, and oxygenated water is then recirculated to the fish tank, where the cycle will begin again.
 (1)

 Benefits of Aquaponics